 Back pain can be a result of muscle strain, spinal disc problems, nerve problems, or simply due to the ageing process.
 It can also be due to spinal fracture as a result of osteoporosis.
-Yet, most of the spinal fractures often go undiagnosed.
+Yet, most of them often go undiagnosed.

-Spinal fracture resulting from osteoporosis is normally marked by sudden onset of back pain following a fairly routine activity such as bending to pick up something from the floor, or even opening a window.
+A spinal fracture resulting from osteoporosis is normally marked by sudden onset of back pain.
+This follows a fairly routine activity such as bending to pick up something from the floor, or even opening a window.

-For those with very advanced osteoporosis, fracture can occur even with very minor activity, such as coughing, sneezing, and turning in bed.
+A fracture can occur for those with very advanced osteoporosis.
+This can happen with very minor activity, such as coughing, sneezing, and turning in bed.

 Although osteoporosis is a common cause of spinal fractures, there can be other possible causes as well.
-Trauma from a fall, a car accident or any event that stresses the bones in the spine beyond its breaking point can lead to a fracture.
-Certain cancers can also weaken the bones in our spine, resulting in fractures.
+Trauma from a fall, a car accident or any event that stresses the bones in the spine beyond its breaking point can lead to one.
+Certain cancers can also weaken the bones in our spine.
+This can also result in fractures.

 A spinal fracture should be suspected if the patient: